hyperwell/gateway/README.md

 ## API

-The gateway exposes an web-based API as a superset of the [Web Annotation Protocol](https://www.w3.org/TR/annotation-protocol/), including support for batch operations as well as subscribing to real-time updates on notebooks via the WebSocket protocol.
+The gateway exposes a web-based API as a superset of the [Web Annotation Protocol](https://www.w3.org/TR/annotation-protocol/), including support for batch operations as well as subscribing to real-time updates on notebooks via the WebSocket protocol.
 In the following, the `<notebook>` identifier corresponds to the notion of [‘containers’](https://www.w3.org/TR/ldp/#ldpc) on the LDP.
 We simply use a hexadecimal encoding of the respective Hypermerge document URL (`hypermerge://abc123...`) for URL safety. `<annotation>` corresponds to the ID of an annotation within a notebook, which commonly is a [UUID](https://tools.ietf.org/html/rfc4122) string.

 - `/annotations/<notebook>`.
 REST endpoint for operations on an entire notebook.
 This endpoint supports retrieval of all of its annotations (`GET`) and creation of new a new annotation (`POST`).
 - `/annotations/<notebook>/<annotation>`.
 REST endpoint for operations on a particular annotation within a notebook.
 This endpoint supports retrieval (`GET`), editing (`PUT`), and deletion (`DELETE`).